Colors

 Token Category

 PrimitiveColors define a raw value into a repeatable behavior.
-This tokens helps as the foundation and should never be used directly on code.
+This token serves as the foundation and should never be used directly on code.

-SemanticColors for color represent small, repeatable design decisions.
-Instead of using raw hex values, we refer to a 'semantic' token that give general instructions into where it should be used.
+SemanticColors represent small, repeatable design decisions.
+Instead of using raw hex values, we refer to a 'semantic' token that gives general instructions into where it should be used.

 ComponentColors are also semantic tokens but they represent a specific repeatable design decision for a specific UI element, this makes it easy to differentiate & modify between tokens used in general places like backgrounds and more specific places like a button.